Last Updated on March 22, 2021 by Julia Wilson

 The Munchkin is an energetic, playful and outgoing breed who maintains his or her kitten-like personality well into adulthood.
 Their intelligence means they are easy to train to play fetch or walk with a harness.
 Munchkins love company and get along well with children, dogs and other cats.
 Their short-legged stature does not hamper the Munchkin, and they can run and play alongside long-legged counterparts.

 Despite their short stature, the Munchkin cat will zoom around the house and can jump, although not as high as a cat with normal length legs.
-Munchkins have earned the nickname magpie cats as due to their hoarding tendencies.
+Munchkins have earned the nickname magpie cats due to their love of shiny objects which they love to hide away.

 Video credit Milo the Munchkin cat, YouTube